 Here are some smells I’ve found:

-- Everything is a property – where a test class has members in place of some methods using temporary variables
+- Everything is a property – where a test class keeps what should be temporary variables in instance variables

 - Missing parameterised test – when you did it the long way round because you didn’t bring in parameterisation

 - Test body is somewhere else – when the test method calls another method entirely with no other implementation in the test method – often a sign of missing parameterised test

 - Two for the price of one – sometimes a sign of missing parameterised tests – where a test is testing two use cases with the same set up.

 - Integration test, masquerading as unit test – where there are too many layers involved in making a unit test, so it runs too long

 - The Parasite – a test which should be written stand-alone, but depends on the running of a previous test

 - Curdled Test Fixtures – where there’s an inappropriate union of tests in the same fixture, or splitting into multiple fixtures where one would be better